-- A. System Security Review. - 1.
-The County Department/Agency shall ensure audit control mechanisms are in place.
+A. System Security Review.

-- 2. All systems processing and/or storing PII shall have at least an annual system risk assessment/security review that ensures administrative, physical, and technical controls are functioning effectively and provide an adequate level of protection. - 3.
+- 1. The County Department/Agency shall ensure audit control mechanisms are in place. - 2.
+All systems processing and/or storing Medi-Cal PII shall have at least an annual system risk assessment/security review that ensures administrative, physical, and technical controls are functioning effectively and provide an adequate level of protection. - 3.
 Reviews should include vulnerability scanning tools. - B. Log Reviews.
-All systems processing and/or storing PII shall have a process or automated procedure in place to review system logs for unauthorized access. - C. Change Control.
-All systems processing and/or storing PII shall have a documented change control process that ensures separation of duties and protects the confidentiality, integrity and availability of data. - D. Anomalies.
-When the County Department/Agency or DHCS suspects MEDS usage anomalies, the County Department/Agency will work with DHCS to investigate the anomalies and report conclusions of such investigations and remediation to CDSS.
+All systems processing and/or storing Medi-Cal PII shall have a process or automated procedure in place to review system logs for unauthorized access. - C. Change Control.
+All systems processing and/or storing Medi-Cal PII shall have a documented change control process that ensures separation of duties and protects the confidentiality, integrity and availability of data. - D. Anomalies.
+When the County Department/Agency or DHCS suspects MEDS usage anomalies, the County Department/Agency shall work with DHCS to investigate the anomalies and report conclusions of such investigations and remediation to DHCS.